NFL Network: Studio shows

 On weekdays, Saturdays and Sundays during the off-season, Good Morning Football/Good Morning Football Weekend airs live from 7-10 am ET, followed by a repeat from 10 am-1 pm ET.

-On Sundays during the NFL season, the NFL GameDay Morning pre-game show airs from 9 am-1 pm ET, NFL GameDay Live from 1-7:30 pm ET, NFL GameDay Highlights from 7:30-8:30 ET, NFL GameDay Prime from 8:30 pm–11:30 pm ET and NFL GameDay Final from 11:30 pm–12:30 am ET (though this schedule may change depending on if the network airs a 8:30 am ET International game).
+On Sundays during the NFL season, the NFL GameDay Morning pre-game show airs from 9 am-1 pm ET (if the network is not airing a 9:30 am ET international game, otherwise it will begin two hours prior to the start of the game), NFL GameDay Live from 1-7:30 pm ET (or when the 9:30 am ET game concludes when it is airing a game), NFL GameDay Highlights from 7:30-8:30 ET, NFL GameDay Prime from 8:30 pm–11:30 pm ET and NFL GameDay Final from 11:30 pm–12:30 am ET.

 On Thursdays, Mondays and anytime NFL Network airs a game, NFL GameDay Kickoff begins two hours prior to the game, with NFL GameDay Live airing during the game (for Thursdays and Mondays), or Live Game coverage (if it's airing the game), with NFL GameDay Final airing after the game.